Nhungvoooo/nhung/content/pages/experience.md

     subtitle: ''
     text: >+
       <div style="text-align: center">"The journey of a thousand miles begins
-      with one step, </div>

-      <div style="text-align: center">and every step in your work journey shapes
-      who you become."</div>
+      with one step, and every step in your work journey shapes who you become."</div>

     actions:
       - label: See open positions